gloriakim-cs-projects/2021-news-website-completed/README.md

 # TCS Final Node Project

-This repository serves as a back-up for the Batch 5 Gropu 3's final node project.
+This repository serves as a back-up for Tata Consultancy Services Batch 5 Gropu 3's final node project.
 To allow teammates not to download node_modules all the time, we intentionally included a zip file instead of unzipped files.

 ## Demo
 https://youtu.be/UeZriHQNLgQ